The product lifecycle is the journey each product takes from the inception of an idea all the way through to a product’s retirement.

 This development period is often known as the ‘valley of death’, where products try to bridge the gap from development to commercialization.

-The introduction phase starts when your MVP (minimum viable product) goes to the market for testing and iteration.
+The next step in the product lifecycle is the introduction phase starts when your MVP (minimum viable product) goes to the market for testing and iteration.
 This is a volatile period where many fundamental elements will be defined, for example:

 How to position the product from a brand and pricing and perspective